What Is A No-Scalpel Vasectomy?

 Vasectomies do not affect sexual function, and engaging in intercourse or masturbation will feel the same as before.
 The only difference is that you won’t release sperm when ejaculating.

-Although your testicles will still produce sperm they will die and be absorbed into the body, the same way that any other cells die and are replaced.
+Although still produced in the testicles, the sperm will eventually die and be absorbed into the body, much in the same way that any other cells die and are replaced.

 A no-scalpel vasectomy is a safe and effective method of long-term birth control.
 When performed by experienced surgeons, the failure rate is only around 0.1%.